Your Payment & Benefits

 ACCESS TO PERSONNEL FILES

 Tzevet who submit a written request to review their personnel files will, in accordance with state law, receive an opportunity to view their files within five business days on Camp Ramah New England premises and during normal business hours.
 Tzevet who submit a written request for a copy of their personnel files will, in accordance with state law, receive a copy of their files within five business days.
 Tzevet shall be permitted to review their own personnel file on no more than two separate occasions per calendar year.
-For more information, contact the Assistant Directors.
+For more information, contact the COO or Co-Directors.

 Tzevet summoned for jury duty, who are regularly employed, receive their regular wages for the first three days.
 “Regularly employed” includes all full-time tzevet, as well as all part-time, temporary and casual tzevet whose hours may be reasonably determined.
 Thereafter, regularly employed tzevet summoned for jury duty are granted an unpaid leave in order to serve.
 All other tzevet summoned for jury duty will be granted an unpaid leave in order to serve.
 Exempt staff-members may be provided time off with pay when necessary to comply with state and federal wage and hour laws.
 We reserve the right to request proof of jury service issued by the Court upon return.
-Please make arrangements with the Assistant Directors as soon as you receive your summons.
+Please make arrangements with the COO or Co-Directors as soon as you receive your summons.

 Camp Ramah New England believes that all tzevet should have the opportunity to vote in any state or federal election, general primary or special primary.
 Tzevet will be granted unpaid time off in order to vote for the first two hours the polls are open if the tzevet are otherwise scheduled to work those hours and they apply for voting leave.
 Exempt tzevet may be provided time off with pay when necessary to comply with state and federal wage and hour laws.
-Please notify the Assistant Directors of the need for voting leave as soon as possible.
+Please notify the COO or Co-Directors of the need for voting leave as soon as possible.

 Tzevet who are required to fulfill military obligations in any branch of the Armed Forces of the United States or in state military service will be given the necessary time off and reinstated in accordance with federal and state law.
 The time off will be unpaid, except where state law dictates otherwise.
 Exempt tzevet may be provided time off with pay when necessary to comply with state and federal wage and hour laws.